rickarockFR/WplaceTimelapse/README.md

 You can run the script on Windows by running the "launch.bat" file.
 If you're on Linux, I assume you don't need help running a ***python script***.

+I also recommend opening the gif in an image editing software to then re-export it.
+I personally use aseprite for that, but any software that can open gifs will probably work.